maderaroja/Predicting-Heart-Attacks/README.md

 # Predicting Heart Attacks

 According to the [Government of Canada](https://www.canada.ca/en/public-health/services/publications/diseases-conditions/heart-disease-canada.html):
-- every hour, about 14 Canadian adults age 20 and over with diagnosed heart disease die.
+- every hour about 14 Canadian adults, age 20 and over with diagnosed heart disease, die.

 This makes heart disease, and in this specific case: heart attack, an important issue with which to treat.